 The Ebook will be launched during NAIDOC Week (8-15 July)

 Each female leader will also receive a Platinum Membership with Femeconomy and a one hour mentoring session with Ngiyani’s Co-Founders and Directors, Sharon Kinchela and Chris Figg.
 One Aboriginal and Torres Strait Islander female leader will be profiled by Femeconomy each month until NAIDOC in 2019.
 Femeconomy’s Co-Founders and Directors, Alanna Bastin-Byrne and Jade Collins want the Ebook to remind us of the strength, resilience and opportunities that exist for Aboriginal and Torres Strait Islander women beyond NAIDOC Week and for all people in business to think about how the thought leadership, advice and experience of Aboriginal and Torres Strait Islander women could help their business.

 - The applicant identifies as Aboriginal or Torres Strait Islander

 - The business meets Femeconomy’s approval criteria of either at least 50% female owned or has at least 30% women on the Board of Directors.

 - The business has been operational for at least one year.

 How to Apply

-Please complete the form below and submit it by midnight on Monday 23 April 2018.
+Applications are now closed.
 Applicants will be notified of the outcome of their submission in May.
 If you have any questions, please don’t hesitate to contact us.